AreaLayer/Jet-USDJJ/README.md

 # Jet
-Jet will be an algorithm Stablecoin on Lightning Network With use cases how Lending, borrow, collateral
+Jet will be an algorithm Stablecoin on Lightning Network With use cases how Lending, borrow, collateral.
+We will use output to build this stablecoin